mjohnstone14/Sharp/README.md

 Sierra Scott

 [Site link](https://agile-meadow-72160.herokuapp.com/)
+# Team Progress (Iteration 1)

+* Edited calendar module client controller (modules/calendar/client/controllers/calendar.client.controller.js), edited addEvent() function in the file to take a boolean paramater isPrivate in order to determine whether or not the event to be added is private or public.
+Added a new attribute to the newEvent object called private, which holds the boolean value for privacy.
+Updated the className attribute in the newEvent object to hold the boolean value in order for the event DOM to determine privacy and allow for variation in display for CSS.
+(10/30/16)

-# Team progress
+# Team progress (initial set up, 10/24)

 * Calendar module added on 10/24 by Kayla Ramos.
 So far just the bare bones module downloaded.

 MEAN.JS is a full-stack JavaScript open-source solution, which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.